vunhatminh/FL_Attacks/README.md

 Our notebooks in the  `API/` folder demonstrate how to load the datasets.

-## Usage
+## Directories

-Our code are distributed into three sub-directories:
+Our code are distributed into four sub-directories:

+- `LLMs`: Experiments on LLMs reported in our AISTAT2024 submission
 - `Theory`: Experiments on synthetic One-hot, Spherical and Gaussian datasets
 - `AMI`: Experiments of AMI on CIFAR10 and ImageNet datasets
 - `API`: Experiments of API on IMDB and Twitter datasets

+## Usage of code in `LLMs/`
+Run the two Python files as indicated in the README in that folder.

 ## Usage of code in `AMI/`
 Simply run the two notebooks to reproduce the results in  (**Fig 7**)